attestantio/vouch/docs/configuration.md

 # ensure they are happy with the event output of all beacon nodes in this list.
 beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']

-# timeout is the timeout for all validating operations, for example fetching attesation data from beacon nodes.
+# timeout is the timeout for all validating operations, for example fetching attestation data from beacon nodes.
 timeout: '2s'

 # reduced-memory-usage can be set on memory-constrained systems to reduce memory usage, at the cost of increased processing time.